samay-app/samay/README.md

 ## Problem

 After my GSoC '20 at LiberTEM, I approached my mentors to know if I can have a video call with them.
 They said yes, and one of them sent me a link to a meeting poll created using a proprietary online service -- it had surprisingly bad UI and was covered with advertisements.
 I searched for good, ad-free, free and open source meeting poll tool, but didn't find any good ones at that time.
-So I got started, and now Kukkee has been used to schedule 2k+ meetings and has 250+ on GitHub.
+So I got started, and now Kukkee has been used to schedule 2k+ meetings and has 250+ stars on GitHub.

 ## What is Kukkee?